thavanu/FPGA-ADC-AD9248-Acquisition-System/docs/03_impact_and_spi_flash.md

 ## Objective

-After successfully blinking an LED using JTAG programming, the next step was to make the FPGA design **persistent after power-off**.
+After successfully testing the FPGA with a simple LED design, the next step was to make the configuration persistent after power-off.

-By default, the bitstream is loaded into the FPGA via JTAG and is lost when the board is powered down.
+When a Spartan-6 FPGA is programmed through JTAG, the configuration is stored only in volatile memory.
+As soon as power is removed, the FPGA loses its configuration and must be programmed again.

-The objective of this stage was to understand and use the **SPI Flash memory** on the board to store the design permanently.
+The objective of this stage was to understand how the FPGA boots and how to store the design permanently inside the onboard SPI Flash memory.

 ---

 # Understanding FPGA Configuration Modes

+Unlike a microcontroller, a Spartan-6 FPGA does not contain internal non-volatile memory for storing a user design.

+When powered on, the FPGA is initially empty and must load its configuration from an external source.

-The Spartan-6 FPGA supports multiple configuration methods:
+The Spartan-6 supports multiple configuration methods:

 * JTAG programming (volatile)
 * SPI Flash boot (non-volatile)